Who We Are

 Moira Williams

-For over a decade Moira has been a leader in the grassroots climate movement - from building a network of Climate Action Groups in NSW to working with landholders, traditional owners and coal affected communities in central Central QLD and the United States.
-She has been an active member of numerous grassroots climate collectives, and for the last 4 years has worked on the campaign to keep Galilee basin coal safely in the ground.
+For more than 15 years, Moira has been a leader in the Australian grassroots climate movement - from building a network of Climate Action Groups in NSW to working with landholders, traditional owners and coal affected communities in Central QLD and the United States.
+For the last decade, she has worked on the campaign to keep Galilee basin coal safely in the ground and supporting the Wangan and Jagalingou Cultural Custodians reoccupy their homelands at Waddananggu.

 Aimee Bull-McMahon